yeonsoochung/walmart-sales/README.md

 ## Power BI: Data Model and DAX

 Again, the three views I imported to PBI are: sales_view, events_calendar, and calendar_view.
+The calendar_view is my dimension table (I'll call this the calendar table from now on in the context of PBI), and the other two are fact tables (to be referred to as events and sales tables from hereon).
 Once I loaded them, I added three columns to the calendar table via Power Query.
-They are columns called "Start of Month", "Start of Quarter", and "Start of Week"; each column is a transformation applied to the "Date" column.
+The columns are "Start of Month", "Start of Quarter", and "Start of Week"; each column is a transformation applied to the "Date" column.
 Below is a snippet of this modified calendar table:

 <p align="center">
 <img src="images/calendar-pbi.PNG" alt="Alt text" width="900"/>
 </p>

-The three tables are connected to each via their date columns, resulting in the following schema:
+The two fact tables are connected to the dimension table via their date columns, resulting in the following schema:

 <p align="center">
 <img src="images/schema.PNG" alt="Alt text" width="700"/>